Shreeya00/Gemini_QA-project/README.md

-#  Gemini Q&A on Uploaded Text Files
+#  Gemini Q&A on Uploaded Files

-A Streamlit-based web app that uses **Google's Gemini 1.5 API** to answer questions based on any uploaded `.txt` dataset — perfect for use cases like academic notes, cheat sheets, articles, or domain-specific documentation.
+A Streamlit-based web app that uses **Google's Gemini 1.5 API** to answer questions based on any uploaded `.txt`,`pdf` or `docx` dataset — perfect for use cases like academic notes, cheat sheets, articles, or domain-specific documentation.

 ---

 ##  Features

--  Upload any `.txt` file (e.g., Computer Science topics)
+-  Upload any `.txt`,`.pdf` or `.docx` file (e.g., Computer Science topics)
 -  Ask natural language questions based on the uploaded data
 -  Uses **Gemini 1.5 Flash** for fast and cost-efficient responses
 -  Integrated with Google Generative AI API (`google-generativeai`)